chbeu/chbeu.github.io/content/post/20251231_2025yearinreview/index.md

 Inspired by the end-of-year reviews of [Michael Ekstrand](https://md.ekstrandom.net/blog/2023/12/2023) and [Matt Kelly](https://log.lab.matkelly.com/year-in-review-2023), I wrote my first one last year: [Year in Review 2024](/post/20241231_2024yearinreview)---and here is my Year in Review 2025.

-*As there is not official abbreviation of our university's name (University of Salzburg), I use my own: USBG.*
+*As there is no official abbreviation of our university's name (University of Salzburg), I use my own: USBG.*

 Similar to last year, my year was full---but in different ways.
 Again, with ups and downs...